HISTORY OF V-E DAY

 Or did they?

 May 8, 1945 V-E Day

 The ceremony was repeated in Berlin, Germany where the surrender was signed by the Supreme German military commander Wilhelm Keitel and the Allied representatives.
 So the Allies celebrated V-E Day, or “Victory in Europe” officially at 11:01 PM on May 8 (CET.)

 May 9, 1945 V-E Day

 At 12:01 AM, May 9, a new day was beginning in Russia when the surrender became official in a different time zone farther west in Berlin.
 So, Russia and its satellites recognize V-E Day on May 9.

-That is why seventy-five years ago, Victory in Europe occurred across three days in May… depending on where you lived.
+That is why seventy-six years ago, Victory in Europe occurred across three days in May… depending on where you lived.